William III, by J. M. Rysbrack.

 Two different views.

-On one side of Queen’s Square, a large terra cotta building, called Queen Square House, has at first floor level four free-standing allegorical figures.
+On one side of Queen’s Square, a large terra cotta building, called Queen Square House, originally built for the Bristol Docks Authority by William Venn Gough, a local architect who also designed Cabot Tower, has at first floor level four free-standing allegorical figures.
 Each is a standing girl in white stone, somewhat pitted and worn, and they represent the four Continents.
 We can still read the names of Africa and America; the others have worn away, but it is easy to establish which is which.
 We take them from the left.

 Queen Square House.